jfhbrook/susitna/tracer/README.md

 This command uses the [@neon-rs/cli](https://www.npmjs.com/package/@neon-rs/cli) utility to assemble the binary Node addon from the output of `cargo`.

-## Exploring debug
+## Exploring tracer

-After building debug, you can explore its exports at the Node console:
+After building tracer, you can explore its exports at the Node console:

 ```sh
 $ npm i